danriti/moleskine/chatops-slow-your-role/README.md

 Enter [hubot-auth][8].
 A Hubot script that makes assigning and enforcing user-based roles easy as Sunday morning.
 That's right control freaks, rejoice!
-You can finally convince your boss it's time to take operations to the next level!
+You can finally convince your team it's time to take operations to the next level!

 **NOTE**: This article assumes you have a basic understanding of ChatOps.
 If